 This group covers a handful of large Lasioglossum species with white hair bands.
-They are moderately common through the summer, though perhaps easiest to find in the late fall.
-Most won't be identifiable from photos, though males of at least two species might be.
-Some species formally placed in subgenus Lasioglossum have now been moved to the subgenus Leuchalictus, but are covered here for simplicity.
+They are moderately common through the summer, with males active from July into October.
+Two species formally placed in subgenus Lasioglossum have now been moved to the subgenus Leuchalictus, and two species in other subgenera are superficially quite similar.
+All are covered here for simplicity.

 Females in this group have bold white hair bands on the top of their middle abdominal segments.
-Males have long jaws and large heads, often with a yellow mark on the clypeus.
+Males have large heads, often with a yellow mark on the clypeus.

 Similar genera: Furrow Bees (Genus Halictus) can be very similar, but have white hairs on both the top and bottom of each abdominal segment.
 See also the dark Lasioglossum subgenera, which can be similar, especially in the males.